kickingkeys/Guestbook/spec.md

 # Interactive Canvas Implementation Specification

 ## Project Overview
 An interactive canvas web application with a dotted grid background where users can create, manipulate, and share content in real-time.
 The application allows adding sticky notes, drawing with different tools, capturing and adding Polaroid-style photos, and arranging images.
+The application will evolve from a single-user experience to a collaborative guestbook that persists and synchronizes content across all visitors.

 ## Color Scheme
 - **Background Color**: #FAF8F4 (light beige)
 - **Primary Accent Color**: #ED682B (orange)
 - **Text on Sticky Notes**: White (#FFFFFF)
 - **Polaroid Frame**: White (#FFFFFF) with subtle shadow

-## Phase-by-Phase Implementation Approach
+- **User Cursor Colors**: Various colors to distinguish different users (for collaborative phase)

-This implementation plan is designed to create a working frontend version that can be showcased in class and tested by users.
-Each phase builds upon the previous one, with a focus on having functional, testable features at the end of each phase.
+## Completed Phases (Single-User Version)

-### Phase 1: Canvas Setup & Grid Pattern (1-2 days)
+### Phase 1: Canvas Setup & Grid Pattern
 **Goal**: Create the basic structure and render the canvas with a dotted grid pattern.

 **Implementation Steps**: